 Non-overnight meal reimbursements may not exceed $36 according to the General Appropriations Act, Article IX, Part 5, Section 5.06(b).
 See documentation requirements for non-overnight meal expenses.

 Note: Both the lodging and meal reimbursement rates are listed on the GSA’s website.
-Lodging rates are listed in the “Max lodging by Month” column.
-Meal rates are listed in the “Meals & Inc. Exp." column.
-Only the “Max lodging by Month” and “Meals & Inc. Exp.” columns apply to state employees.
-The GSA’s Web tool provides the capability to find current rates in the continental United States by searching with city and state (or zip code), or by clicking on the relevant state on the map.
-Previous rates may be found by selecting the past year in the pull down and clicking on the map.
+Lodging rates are listed in the “Daily lodging rates” table.
+Meal rates are listed in the “Meals & Incidentals (M&IE) rates and breakdown" table.
+Only the “M&IE Total” column applies to state employee meal reimbursements, and there is no limit to the amount of incidental expenses that may be reimbursed to a state employee.
+The GSA’s web tool provides the capability to find current rates in the continental United States by searching with city and state (or zip code), or by clicking on the relevant state on the map.
+Previous rates may be found by selecting the past year in the pull-down menu and clicking on the map.
 For more information, refer to the federal Domestic Maximum Per Diem Rates.